The Camden 28

 The Camden 28 were a group of leftist, Catholic, anti-Vietnam War activists who in 1971 planned and executed a raid on a draft board in Camden, New Jersey, United States.
 The raid resulted in a high-profile criminal trial of the activists that was seen by many as a referendum on the Vietnam War and as an example of jury nullification.

+Supreme Court Justice William J. Brennan Jr. called the trial "one of the great trials of the 20th century".

 The goal

-The goal of the group was to make a bold statement in opposition to the war in Vietnam by way of sabotaging the portion of the draft process that was administered through the local draft board in Camden.
-Their plan was to break into the draft board offices at night and search for, collect, and either destroy or remove the records of all Class 1-A status draft registrants.
-It was to be both a symbolic and real blow to the process through which tens of thousands of young American men were being drafted and sent to fight in Vietnam.
+The goal of the group was to oppose the war in Vietnam by sabotage.
+They planned to break into the draft board offices at night, search for, collect, and either destroy or remove the records of all Class 1-A status draft registrants.

 They wrote in a statement before trial:

 We are twenty-eight men and women who, together with other resisters across the country, are trying with our lives to say "no" to the madness we see perpetrated by our government in the name of the American people – the madness of our Vietnam policy, of the arms race, of our neglected cities and inhuman prisons.
 We do not believe that it is criminal to destroy pieces of paper which are used to bind men to involuntary servitude, which train these men to kill, and which send them to possibly die in an unjust, immoral, and illegal war.
 We stand for life and freedom and the building of communities of true friendship.
 We will continue to speak out and act for peace and justice, knowing that our spirit of resistance cannot be jailed or broken.

 The group

-The mostly Catholic group included four priests and a Protestant minister, people working in education or legal and social services, veterans, and middle-aged parents.
+The mostly Catholic group included four Catholic priests and a Lutheran minister, people working in education or legal and social services, veterans, and middle-aged parents.
 One notable member was Frank Pommersheim.
 Two members of the Citizens' Commission to Investigate the FBI were also involved.